Frequently Asked Questions

 Note: You cannot check your balance at any vending, printing, or copying machines, because the balances displayed by these machines count down from your Daily Unattended Limit rather than your actual account balance (see below).

 You can log on to the card holder account management system 24 hours a day to report your card lost or stolen.
 Log in and click on "Card Services," select the card to deactivate and click "Deactivate Card."
 This will immediately stop anyone from accessing your account.
-To restore your account access (once you've found or replaced your card) you will need to come to the One Stop Shop with your ID.
+To restore your account access (once you've found or replaced your card) you will need to contact our Customer Relations Specialist at (706) 542-1256 or firstname.lastname@example.org.
 For security reasons, UGA OneCards reported lost or stolen may not be reactivated remotely.

 UGA OneCards are issued by the Student Activities Business Office located on the 3rd floor of the Tate Student Center.
 Please see the UGA Card Office for hours of operation.